Darkrock-Studios/hammer-editor/docs/SYNCING-PROTOCOL.md

 	activate Client
 	Note left of Server: SaveEntityResponse
 ```
-Note that the resolved `ApiProjectEntity` in the `force` request does not have to be exclusively the Client's or Server's, it can be a merging between the two that the client helped the user create.
+Note that the resolved `ApiProjectEntity` in the `force` request does not have to be exclusively the Client's or Server's copy, it can be a merging between the two that the client helped the user create.

 ## Client Operations Sequence
 Beyond the network side of the Protocol, the Client is doing a bit of work to ensure data loss is not possible, and to work out what should be done with the minimal book keeping data it has.